 Now that you know what’s in the chord study, it’s time to get this etude under your fingers and onto your guitar.

 As you learn to play these Just Friends chords, it’s best to start by working on one phrase at a time.
-You can work on two or four bars with each phrase in order to break down the longer study into more manageable chunks in the woodshed.
+You can work on two or four bars with each phrase in order to break down the longer study into more manageable chunks.

 When working on these smaller phrases, go slow, work out the shapes first with a metronome, then when you’re ready you can play along to the example track.

 There’s also a Just Friends backing track that you can use to practice the chord study, or to comp over using these shapes as the basis for your chord work.

 Learning chord studies is fun and beneficial, but the real learning occurs when you take these chords and concepts and use them to create your own comping lines and phrases over jazz standards.